Sketch of a novel approach to a neural model: Signal Selection and Filtering

+An important question is how signals are accumulated over space and time.
+In many situations, external parameters will return to their original values ('fluctuation'), but they may also retain new adaptive values, when certain circumstances are met ('plasticity').
+To achieve long-term memory, new protein translation by mRNA read-out is necessary.
+In~Fig.~\ref{fig:internal-filter}, this is exemplified by transcription factors, which engage the nucleus, in the slower loop, the 'memory' loop.
+The faster 'regulation' loop may occur within a dendritic spine, which appears as a specialized substructure, almost an organelle for synaptic adaptation.
+Dendritic spines (and possibly axonal boutons) act as cellular compartments with a reduced but functioning intracellular signaling apparatus \citep{NimchinskyEetal2002}.

 There is a notable difference in plasticity between spiny and aspiny neurons.
 Spines are localized at projection neurons in areas of strong adult plasticity, such as pyramidal neurons in cortex, hippocampus and amygdala, medium spiny neurons in striatum and in certain dendritic regions of Purkinje cells in cerebellum - areas of high fine-tuned plasticity.
-Dendritic spines (and possibly axonal boutons) act as cellular compartments with a highly reduced intracellular signaling apparatus \cite{NimchinskyEetal2002}.
+For spiny neurons, spine removal and generation is an efficient modification of existing information.
 In contrast, synapses of aspiny neurons don't have a dedicated local system of intracellular signaling.
-For spiny neurons, spine removal and generation is an efficient modification of existing information.
-Aspiny plasticity would require more substantial remodeling of global, rather than compartmental parameters.
-This fits with the idea that learning at these synapses is much more restricted, at least in adults.
+Aspiny plasticity relies either on immediate local or on global, rather than compartmental, intracellular parameters.
+In general, adult plasticity at aspiny neurons is less articulated and less differentiated \citep{Renner2023}.